KSFB: KOIT and KXLR

 KYA, which became KOIT in 1983 under the ownership of Bonneville International Corp., still transmits from the station's classic Julia Morgan-designed transmitter building on Candlestick Point, with studios at 2nd and Howard in San Francisco.
 Morgan was on retainer for Hearst, and the building has the trademark Hearst eagle above the front door.

 A KYA jingle can be heard at the beginning of the movie Zodiac.
-A commercial for a now defunct local San Francisco Bay Area retailer, Gensler-Lee Diamonds, can be heard preceding the jingle.
+A commercial for a now-defunct local San Francisco Bay Area retailer, Gensler-Lee Diamonds, can be heard preceding the jingle.
 "Gensler-Lee Diamond; Gensler-Lee Diamonds; the place to buy diamonds if you're really smart; Gensler-Lee Diamonds... the store... with a heart!"

 In mid-2007, Bonneville reached an agreement to sell the 1260 AM frequency to IHR Educational Broadcasting.
 IHR took over the station's operations in December of that year under a time-brokerage agreement, and officially closed on the station on February 1, 2008.

 In 2007, KOIT (the former 1260/KYA) became KSFB, a Catholic-oriented station owned by Immaculate Heart Radio.
 Ironically, KYA's chief Top 40 rival in the 1960s and 1970s, KFRC (610 AM), is now the Christian-oriented KEAR (the KFRC call letters would return in January 2009, this time at 1550 AM replacing KYCY and the station is owned by CBS Radio).

 Catholic Radio

 On December 10, 2007, a religious format came to 1260 AM; the call sign was changed to KSFB.
-KSFB is part of one of the largest Catholic radio network in America, and its daily broadcasts include daily mass and rosary.
-Many other programs such as Life is Worth Living with Bishop Fulton J. Sheen, Fr.
-John Corapi, and Mother Angelica are also on the air.
+KSFB is part of one of the largest Catholic radio networks in America, and its daily broadcasts include daily Mass and rosary.
+Many other programs, such as Life Is Worth Living with Bishop Fulton J. Sheen, Fr.
+John Corapi, and Mother Angelica, were also on the air.

 KSFB flipped to the Relevant Radio branding when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on July 3, 2017.